-- (i) In any meeting with University staff under this regulation, students have the right to be accompanied by current member of the University community or a Students' Union representative.
+- (i) In any meeting with University staff under this regulation, students have the right to be accompanied.
 The University does not permit legal representation at any misconduct meetings. - (j) In all cases considered under this regulation, an allegation of misconduct will be assessed on the balance of probabilities. - (k) All parties are expected to comply with reasonable deadlines set by the University and advise the University about any difficulties they may face during the investigation in meeting any deadlines.
 Where students fail to respond or engage with a misconduct investigation in a timely fashion, the University may proceed to reach conclusions in the absence of the student. - (I) Where, for good reason, either party is unable to keep to the time limits as set, all parties will be kept regularly informed of progress.
 Students should inform the University where they do not consider any extensions to time limits reasonable.